DuckTales (2017 TV series): Broadcast

-The 44-minute pilot, titled Woo-oo!, premiered on August 12, 2017, at midnight and was repeated consecutively for the next 24 hours.
+The 44-minute pilot, titled "Woo-oo!", premiered on Disney XD on August 12, 2017, at midnight and was repeated consecutively for the next 24 hours.
 Two days later on August 14, 2017, the pilot was also released on YouTube.
+The video was later set to private on an unknown date, and reuploaded on April 10, 2018.
 The pilot also aired on Disney Channel on September 17, 2017.
 The series officially premiered on September 23, 2017, coinciding with the original show's 30th anniversary.
-On May 1, 2018, the show moved to the Disney Channel, with new episodes airing on Fridays beginning May 4, 2018.
+On May 1, 2018, the show moved to Disney Channel, with new episodes airing on Fridays beginning May 4, 2018.
 With season three, the series returned to Disney XD.

 On October 20, 2020, "Let's Get Dangerous!", the 44-minute Darkwing Duck-themed episode from season 3, was made available for free on Disney XD's YouTube channel.
 Between September 26 and October 6, 2022, the entirety of season 1 was uploaded as well.
+On June 1, 2026, a 9-hour compilation featuring every episode from season 1 was uploaded to the Disney Channel Animation YouTube channel.

 In Canada, the pilot premiered on Disney XD on August 12 and the full series started on September 23, 2017.
 In Australia and New Zealand, the show premiered on Disney Channel on October 13, 2017.
-In the United Kingdom and Ireland, the pilot premiered on Disney Channel on November 4, 2017.
-The full series debuted on March 1, 2018, on Disney XD.
+In the United Kingdom and Ireland, the pilot premiered on Disney Channel on November 4, 2017, and the full series debuted on March 1, 2018, on Disney XD.

+Reruns

+As of 2026, DuckTales continues to air reruns daily on Disney XD in the United States.
+The show briefly returned to Disney Channel in July 2025 and 2026, airing the episode "JAW$" for SharkFest.
+In Japan, the series airs reruns daily on both Disney Junior and Disney Channel.
+In Canada, the series aired on Disney XD on weekends at 10:00 AM ET until the channel shut down on September 1, 2025.
+In Germany, the series airs weekly on Disney Channel.

 Marketing

 On December 7, 2016, a teaser trailer was released for the series.
 The first season was announced to consist of 21 half-hour episodes and two hour-long specials.
-On March 10, 2017, a trailer for the series aired on Disney Channel during the premiere of Tangled: Before Ever After, and on June 14, 2017, the title sequence for the series, featuring a re-recording of the theme song written by Mark Mueller, performed by Felicia Barton and animated by Golden Wolf, was released.
+On March 10, 2017, a trailer for the series aired on Disney Channel during the premiere of Tangled: Before Ever After.
+On June 14, 2017, the title sequence for the series, featuring a re-recording of the theme song written by Mark Mueller, performed by Felicia Barton and animated by Golden Wolf, was released.